 September is National Preparedness Month

-September 2013 marks the tenth annual National Preparedness Month, sponsored by the Federal Emergency Management Agency in the US Department of Homeland Security.
+September 2013 marked the tenth annual National Preparedness Month, sponsored by the Federal Emergency Management Agency in the US Department of Homeland Security.
 One goal of Homeland Security is to educate the public about how to prepare for emergencies, including natural disasters, mass casualties, biological and chemical threats, radiation emergencies, and terrorist attacks.

 Being prepared is the best way to protect yourself and your family against disasters, including public health emergencies like pandemic flu.
 Because nobody knows when the next disaster will happen, it’s important to get prepared now.